When Karen Hsu’s 9-year-old dog, Maggie, senses an upcoming hike, the black lab’s tail goes wild.

 Before you set out on a big hike, rule out any health or joint problems.
 Age, size, breed, and other things can limit your dog’s agility.

-A bouncy puppy may seem like a perfect running partner, but don’t take yours on a long-distance jaunt until his bones have finished growing, Miller says.
+A bouncy puppy may seem like a perfect running partner, but don’t take yours on a long-distance jaunt until their bones have finished growing, Miller says.
 That’s about 18 months for most breeds.
-And once your beloved pooch reaches his older, golden years, long walks can strain his joints.
+And once your beloved pooch reaches their older, golden years, long walks can strain their joints.

 2. Do Your Research